Let the Corpses Tan: Production

+Produced by Belgian producer Eve Commenge (Anonymes Films), in co-production with French producer François Cognard (Tobina Film).

 Let the Corpses Tan was predominantly shot in Corsica.

 Release

 Let the Corpses Tan premiered at the Locarno Film Festival on 4 August 2017.

 The film received its North American Premiere at the Midnight Madness screening at the Toronto International Film Festival in 2017.
 It was released in France on 2017 October 18 and in Belgium on 10 January 2018 by Anonymes Films.

 Reception

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 76%, based on 71 reviews with an average rating of 6.57/10.
+On Rotten Tomatoes, the film has an approval rating of 75% based on 75 reviews with an average rating of 6.50/10 with the critical consensus reading "Let the Corpses Tan challenges the audience's expectations -- and delivers a singularly stylish, unforgettably unique viewing experience in the bargain."
 On Metacritic it has a score of 62% based on reviews from 17 critics, indicating "generally favorable reviews".

 Neil Young of The Hollywood Reporter referred to the film as "borderline incoherent" stating that after all the double and triple crosses in the film, it was nearly impossible to follow without knowledge of the source material.
-Allan Hunter of Screen Daily shared similar ideas, opining that the film had "style to burn" and that it was a "a film of almost delirious excess" and that noted that if it mattered if the audience doesn't care for any of the characters, finding it a "intoxicating aspect of watching a team so in single-minded and in control of their filmmaking technique.
+Allan Hunter of Screen Daily shared similar ideas, opining that the film had "style to burn" and that it was a "a film of almost delirious excess" although he didn't care for any of the characters.
+He enjoyed the "intoxicating aspect of watching a team so in single-minded and in control of their filmmaking technique.
 After a while, though, it does start to ring hollow."